osemoka/tanks1/README.md

 *Survival - shoot as many as possible before loose.
 Achieve highscore.

--player unit tank (can be upgraded through in-game)
+-player tank (can be upgraded in-game)

 -enemy tank (3 different types)